Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Here’s what you should about United’s plans, including an industry-first tool on the airline’s website.
+Here’s what travelers should about United’s plans, including an industry-first tool on the airline’s website.

 United’s New Digital Flight Filter

-A new flight filter tool on united.com will allow travelers to enter the unique dimensions of a personal wheelchair as part of the flight search.
-With this, search results will prioritize flight options on aircraft with cargo hold doors large enough to accommodate the wheelchair’s dimensions.
+A new flight filter tool on united.com will let travelers enter the dimensions of their personal wheelchair as part of the flight search.
+Using this option, search results will prioritize flight options on aircraft with cargo hold doors large enough to accommodate the wheelchair’s dimensions.

-The size of aircraft cargo hold doors varies from aircraft to aircraft, and this will allow wheelchairs — especially larger motorized ones that must travel upright — to be accommodated.
+The size of cargo hold doors varies from aircraft to aircraft, and this new feature will ensure all wheelchairs — especially larger, motorized models that must travel upright — to be accommodated for any passengers on that plane.

-“By offering customers an easy way to know if their personal wheelchair fits on a particular airplane, we can give them the peace of mind they deserve when they fly with us,” said Linda Jojo, Executive Vice President and Chief Customer Officer for United.
-“Plus, collecting this information ahead of time ensures our team can handle these special items with proper care and attention.”
+“By offering customers an easy way to know if their personal wheelchair fits on a particular airplane, we can give them the peace of mind they deserve when they fly with us,” said Linda Jojo, United’s executive vice president and chief customer officer.
+“Plus, collecting this informatcon ahead of time ensures our team can handle these special items with proper care and attention.”

-United also says it will refund the fare difference if a higher-fare flight is needed to accommodate a specific wheelchair size.
+United also says it will refund the fare difference if a traveler needs to book a more expensive flight to accommodate a specific wheelchair size.
 This tool will roll out early next year.

 United Wheelchair Tool